-We are a specialist Eating Disorders Service located in Ashely Cross.
-We are recognised by a range of health insurers and offer services that are delivered by psychological therapists, dieticians, nutritionists and occupational therapists.
+We are a specialist Eating Disorders Service located in Ashely Cross and Highlcliffe.
+We offer services that are delivered by psychological therapists, dieticians and a nurse.

 One-to-one therapy is offered face-to-face or online.
 We offer concession rates which are with our qualified counsellors.
 We offer therapy (CBT-E, MANTRA, counselling, psychotherapy) to those wanting to overcome with Anorexia, Bulimia and Binge Eating.
 We also offer a focus on anxiety, self-esteem, perfectionism and body image.

 You will have a chance to discuss your goals for reducing restrictive eating, binging and purging by making individual goals towards normalising your eating.
 Appointments are available in person and online to support meal plans moving into recovery.

 Our overcoming binge-eating program is a self-help group program that will carry individuals through reducing preoccupation around shape and weight, normalising eating patterns and building body confidence.
 We run a variety of other support groups for those struggling with an eating disorder in the community.
 We bring weekly topics which are facilitated by our team.
 Our workshops run throughout the week and vary from mindfulness, shelf help book club, meal planning and emotional regulation.
 We try to keep these fun so that we can build skills for 'real-life' living.

 Get in touch today or download a referral form: https://d5e481f6-5f73-445e-ac47-c29c8f7d90f8.filesusr.com/ugd/67b4e5_58f5e4109bdf4026aa569af0eef47e7b.pdf

 All referrals need to be made by a GP.
 This is to ensure that we keep all clients safe whilst working with them in the community so that they are supported using a multi-disciplinary approach.
 If you have any questions about a referral, please do not hesitate to get in touch.